overlookmotel/stream-gen/README.md

 producer.pipe( destination );
 ```

+You can also use a generator which produces 2-byte or 4-byte values (i.e. 16 bit or 32 bit) using `options.byte`.

 #### GeneratorWriteStream( gen [, options], callback )

 Writable stream that receives content and compares them to result of a generator.
 It calls `callback` with result of the comparison.